-An Ohio native, Tyler was born and raised in the bustling metropolis of Shelby, where currently he is studying the feasibility of removing all 4-way stops from traffic patterns as the congestion of farming equipment is not dense enough to require them.
-After graduation, he attended Wittenberg University in Springfield, OH, where he was lucky enough to play defensive tackle for the Tiger football team.
+An Ohio native, Tyler was born and raised in the bustling metropolis of Shelby, where he was studying the feasibility of removing all 4-way stops from traffic patterns as the congestion of farming equipment is not dense enough to require them.
+After graduation, he attended Wittenberg University in Springfield, OH, where he was a defensive tackle for the Tiger football team.
 Not surprisingly, his lack of athletic prowess at this level of collegiate athletics allowed him plenty of time to major in chemistry and discover that he is not as smooth in social interactions as he initially thought.
-As with the majority of his life experiences, he stumbled into athletic training as a work-study job, which proved that life behind a lab bench would not be as fulfilling as direct contact with people, which caused him to pursue other career goals.
+As with the majority of his life experiences, he stumbled into athletic training as a work-study job, which proved that life behind a lab bench would not be as fulfilling as direct contact with people, and led him to pursue other career goals.
 Concurrently, an injury opened his eyes to the possibility of medicine as a long term career.
 He was fortunate enough to attend the University of Cincinnati College of Medicine, graduating in 2002.
 Since then, Tyler has become a Hoosier (although he will always remain a Buckeye at heart) and completed his residency at the IU School of Medicine emergency medicine residency in 2005.
 In 2012, Tyler married his lovely wife Lisa, finding a match for which he waited his whole life.
-Most recently, Tyler and Lisa welcomed a new boss to their family, and her name is Claire.
-To confirm reports, she does have Tyler wrapped around her little finger.
+His life now includes two additional bosses, his daughters Claire and Quinn.
+To confirm reports, they do have Tyler wrapped around their little fingers.